Steering clear of irritating, reflux-triggering, and drying foods may help soothe laryngitis and support vocal recovery.

 Though this article focuses on foods to avoid when you have laryngitis, it’s useful to know what helps too:

-• Non-citrus juices: Pear or apple juice without added sugar avoids acidity.
+- Non-citrus juices: Pear or apple juice without added sugar avoids sharp acidity.

-• Avoid rough textures: Opt for mashed potatoes or oatmeal instead of crusty bread.
+- Avoid rough textures: Opt for mashed potatoes, oatmeal, soft rice, soups, or scrambled eggs instead of crusty bread or hard crackers.

 Incorporating these choices alongside avoidance strategies creates an environment conducive to healing your voice naturally without additional stressors.